1995parham-learning/1995parham-learning.github.io/content/Programming Languages/Go/Testing.md

 > Testify is being maintained at v1, no breaking changes will be accepted in this repo.

+The [`@stretchr/testify`](https://github.com/stretchr/testify) library is a popular testing toolkit for the Go programming language.
+It provides a rich set of utilities to make writing tests more efficient and expressive.
+The library is widely used in the Go community due to its simplicity and powerful features.
+It extends the standard `testing` package in Go and offers additional functionalities such as assertions, mocking, and test suites.

 > [!note]
 > Always use `_test` prefix on packages for writing tests but in case of internal tests